teusH/MySense/README.md

 The sensor plugins, and output modules can be tested in *standalone mode*, e.g. for BME280 Bosch chip, use `python MyBME280.py`.
 Or use the Python debugger `pdb` in stead.
 See the script for the use of sync and debug options at the end of the script to test.

+If the Pi supports BlueTooth one could also use BlueTooth terminal access by installing BlueTooth terminal service: `./INSTALL.sh BLUETOOTH`.
+This type of accesss is not recommanded.

 ## Documentation
-See the REAME's and docs directory for descriptions how to prepair the HW, python software and Pi OS for the different modules.
+See the README's and docs directory for descriptions how to prepair the HW, python software and Pi OS for the different modules.

 `CONTENT.md` will give an overview of the files and short description.